Swoogan/Octopus-Cmdlets/README.md

 ============
 PsGet (preferred method)
 ------------------------
-If you don't already have PsGet install, get it from https://github.com/psget/psget
+If you don't already have PsGet, install it from https://github.com/psget/psget

 To install Octopus-Cmdlets run